antonbabenko/terraform-best-practices/code-structure.md

 2. Terragrunt.
 Pure orchestration tool which can be used to orchestrate the entire infrastructure as well as handle dependencies.
 Terragrunt operates with infrastructure modules and compositions natively, so it reduces duplication of code.
 3. In-house scripts.
 Often this happens as a starting point towards orchestration and before discovering Terragrunt.
 4. Ansible or similar general purpose automation tool.
 Usually used when Terraform is adopted after Ansible, or when Ansible UI is actively used.
 5. [Crossplane](https://crossplane.io) and other Kubernetes-inspired solutions.
-Sometimes it makes sense to utilize the Kubernetes ecosystem and employ a reconciliation loop feature to achieve desired state of your Terraform configurations.
+Sometimes it makes sense to utilize the Kubernetes ecosystem and employ a reconciliation loop feature to achieve the desired state of your Terraform configurations.
 View video [Crossplane vs Terraform](https://www.youtube.com/watch?v=ELhVbSdcqSY) for more information.

 With that in mind, this book reviews the first two of these project structures, Terraform only and Terragrunt.